Sambruk/Open-Accounts-Payable/_posts/2016-09-02-terminology.md

 ### Sole trader

-The simplest form of company is a single individual person how has been trusted to keep books and pay company taxes.
+The simplest form of company.
+A single individual person who has been trusted by the government to keep books and pay company taxes.
 There is no difference between the idividuals economy and the company.
 If the company goes bankrupt so does the individual.

 In Sweden the organizational identity and VAT number of a sole trader is the same as social security number (personnummer) of the individual, and is therefor counted as personal data, data which isn't always legal to publish.